jlevy/og-equity-compensation/README.md

 ### RSUs

+🄳
 [**Restricted stock units (RSUs)**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) refer to an agreement by the company to issue you shares of stock or the cash value of shares of stock on a future date.
 Each unit represents one share of stock or the cash value of one share of stock that you will receive in the future.

-The date on which you receive the shares or cash payment is the **settlement date**.
+🄳 The date on which you receive the shares or cash payment for RSUs is known as the **settlement date**.

 - 🔸 RSUs may vest according to a vesting schedule.
   The settlement date may be the time-based vesting date or a later date based on, for